 * and more.

 The BVA commits remandable error unless it specifically addresses favorable lay evidence in its decision.

 Do you see the Pure Raw Power of Lay Evidence in a VA Claim?
-It can push the VARO or BVA into a situation where they have to rely on it, or fully explain why they didn’t.
+Used properly, it can push the VARO or BVA into a situation where they have to rely on it, or fully explain why they didn’t.

 There is a catch, though:Lay Evidence in a VA Claim has zero evidentiary value if the BVA Judge does not think it is credible and competent.

 A lot of Veterans use VA Form 21-4138.
 This is, essentially, the VA Form for a Blank Piece of Paper.
 There are 2 problems with using this form: